-We know that our passengers have questions about how COVID-19 is impacting the airport and what the airport is doing to help protect passengers.
+We know that our passengers have questions about how COVID-19 is impacting the airport and what DEN is doing to prevent the spread of the coronavirus.
 The safety and well-being of our passengers and employees is our number-one priority.
 In an effort to ensure that passengers feel comfortable while traveling, DEN has made several proactive enhancements to our facility and our cleaning procedures.
 Below is information on what the airport is doing, travel impacts and operational impacts.
-This information is updated on a regular basis as information becomes available:
+This information is updated on a regular basis as information becomes available.

 What is DEN Doing to Protect Passengers and Employees:

 - Installed new hand sanitizer dispensers in prioritized areas throughout the airport and additional dispensers are on order.

 - Disabled the air hand dryers in the restrooms to reduce the spread of germs.
 Passengers may utilize paper towels.

 - Added sanitary wipe dispensers at each gate to allow passengers to sanitize their seat on the plane.

 - Increased the frequency and intensity of efforts to disinfect restrooms and other public areas with cleaning agents intended to kill germs.

 - Continued to clean and sanitize the trains to the gates daily and will continue to do so with an even stronger focus to kill germs.

 Dining and Shopping: